pleiszenburg/zugbruecke/README.rst

   odd reasons (like "developer retired and nobody knows how to do this" or "developer died and nobody manages to understand the undocumented code").
-The latter is especially prevalent in academic environments, where what is left of years of hard work might only be a single binary copy of an old DLL file.
+The latter is especially prevalent in academic environments, where what is left of years of hard work might only be a single "binary blob" - a copy of an old DLL file.
 As sorts of complicated numerical computations come to mind.

 Missing features (for full ctypes compatibility)